 - Teens may appear less motivated or may even have outrageous outbursts of anger and/or frustration

 - Teens may appear more thoughtless and forgetful, as they may also adopt new and unusual sleeping habits

 - Teens may appear more depressed, anxious, or out of sorts

 - Parents may sense a general feeling that their child is just “off” or that something seems wrong

 How to Confront a Teen Who May be Using Drugs

 As the Adolescent Substance Abuse Knowledge Base asserts, if parents are concerned about their child’s potential involvement with drugs, parents should feel confident in enforcing a new set of rules, conducts, and codes of behavior.

 According to ASAKB, “Independence should not simply be allowed regardless of behavior but should be dependent upon living up to certain basic expectations.
 If your teen now refuses to do chores, misses curfew regularly, creates a chaotic and hostile environment in the home, and frequently appears to be depressed, agitated, or "sleepy," you should investigate further, maintain clear channels of communication, and set clear boundaries and rules.”

-Oftentimes teens may exhibit new and strange behaviors due to personal, social, or emotional struggles in their lives; however, when parents encounter an “instinct” about their child’s potential involvement with drugs, parents should feel both validated and ethically bound to implement a plan for intervention.
-If such cases occur, parental involvement can even include contacting their child’s teachers, counselors, and school officials for additional support and insight.
+Oftentimes teens may exhibit new and strange behaviors due to personal, social, or emotional struggles in their lives; however, when parents encounter an “instinct” about their child’s potential involvement with drugs, parents should feel both validated and ethically bound to implement an intervention plan.
+Parental involvement can include contacting their child’s teachers, counselors, and school officials for additional support and insight if such cases occur.